interpretml/interpret/shared/ebm_native/style.md

 - C++ is kind of the wild west in terms of style.
 There are recent attempts to make an official one, but the landscape is still so fragmented, so here's one more.

+## Formatting

+- No tabs.
+Use 3 spaces for indentation (3 spaces helps identify tabs which are often 4 spaces)
+- max 120 characters per line
+- Use K&R style opening braces '{' placed on the same line as the command that opens the block, unless you need to break a line into two lines, in which case use whatever look more comprehensible
+- always include opening and closing braces, even for 1 line statements that don't require them (it helps with diffs)
+- if there is a constant in a comparison, put it on the left
+  eg: "if(1 == number)" -> this helps avoid the error "if(1 = number)"
+- always use less than in comparisons instead of greater than
+  eg: "if(1 <= something && something < 5)" instead of "if(something >= 1 && something < 5)"
+- only use "auto" for complex types that UNDENIABLY don't benefit from knowing the type, like iterators
+- try to preserve any other formatting used throughout the code

+## Naming

+- local variables: camelCase
+- Functions: PascalCase
+- classes/structs/typedefs/enum: PascalCase
+- labels: snake_case
+- anything dangerous: SCREAMING_CASE
+- file names: snake_case generally, but PascalCase if the filename is meant to match a PascalCase class name

+## Abreviations

+- We use a couple of prefix abbreviations for brevity:
+  - p -> pointer
+  - a -> array
+  - i -> index
+  - c -> count
+  - b -> bool
+  - m_ -> member variable (and we use these for structs too so that they don't need to change when code changes)
+  - s_ -> static member variable
+  - g_ -> global (global is evil, except when it's not)
+  - k_ -> konstants (it's really constants, but we used c above for count)
+- We use the following suffixes: First/Last/End/Prev/Cur/Next/Min/Max

 ## Exceptions

 - We use exceptions very sparingly in this codebase.
 The only places we use exceptions are when